braghetto/synoios/README.md

 If you only want to install and use this app on your Synology, just follow [these instructions](https://arthur.mobi/posts/synoios/).

-This package was tested using a Synology DS1515+ running DSM 6.2.4-25556 and a iPhone 11 running iOS 14.5.1.
-This package will not be compatible with DSM 7.

 ## Compatibility
 * Synology DSM 6.2